Kora National Park is located in Tana River County east of Mount Kenya.

 Kora National Park Animals/Wildlife

-It has a wide variety of animal species which include; Cheetah, African Bush Elephant, Genet, Hippopotamus, Hyena (spotted and stripped), African Leopard, Wildcat, Serval Cat, Lion, Antelope, Caracal, among others.
+It has a wide variety of animal species which include; Cheetah, African Bush Elephant, Genet, Hippopotamus, Hyena (spotted and striped), African Leopard, Wildcat, Serval Cat, Lion, Antelope, Caracal, among others.

 Many species of birds are also found here.